Nordic countries: Nordic model

 The Nordic countries share an economic and social model, which involves the combination of a market economy with a welfare state financed with heavy taxes.
 The welfare states were largely developed by strong social democrat parties and in Finland with cooperation with the Agrarian League.
 Although the specifics differ between countries and there are ongoing political arguments, there is a strong consensus about keeping to the general concept.

-A central theme in the Nordic model is the "universalist" welfare state aimed specifically at enhancing individual autonomy, promoting social mobility and ensuring the universal provision of basic human rights, as well as for stabilizing the economy.
+A central theme in the Nordic model is the "universalist" welfare state aimed specifically at enhancing individual autonomy, promoting social mobility and ensuring the universal provision of basic human rights, as well as for stabilising the economy.
 In this model welfare is not just aid to those who are in need of it, but a central part of the life of everybody: education is free, healthcare has zero or nominal fees in most cases, most children go to municipal day care, etc.

-The Nordic model is distinguished from other types of welfare states by its emphasis on maximizing labour force participation, promoting gender equality, egalitarian and extensive benefit levels, the large magnitude of income redistribution and liberal use of expansionary fiscal policy.
+The Nordic model is distinguished from other types of welfare states by its emphasis on maximising labour force participation, promoting gender equality, egalitarian and extensive benefit levels, the large magnitude of income redistribution and liberal use of expansionary fiscal policy.
 Trade unions are strong.

 The model has been successful: the countries are among the wealthiest worldwide and there is little social unrest.
 In 2015, Save the Children ranked the Nordic countries as number 1–5 of countries where mothers and children fare the best (among 179 countries studied).